-Madison House team keeps up to date with the current guidance on health issues including diet, sexual health, smoking, alcohol, and substance abuse.
+Mulberry Court has a Health and Nutrition champion who ensures that the team in the home keeps up to date with the current guidance on health issues including diet, sexual health, smoking, alcohol, and substance abuse.
 Key workings will take place with the children in order to educate them on how to lead healthy lifestyles.

-We support the children and young people with their sexual health and understand that some young people may already smoke, however this is discouraged at Madison House and smoking cessation will proactively be encouraged by the staff team.
-We have exercise equipment in the home and a large garden and outdoor football accessories.
-There is also a local gym and children can join this to motivate them with their fitness and health.
+We have an excellent working relationship with our local sexual health nurse who can come to the home to speak to the children about puberty, and sexual health support is provided where required.
+We understand that some young people may already smoke, however this is discouraged at Mulberry Court and smoking cessation will proactively be encouraged by the staff team.
+We have a large garden that we encourage the use for playing and exercising.
+There is also a local gym and children can join this to motivate and support them with their fitness and health.

-We monitor and record details of the overall health and wellbeing of the young people, when required we support the children with the following:
+We monitor and record details of the overall health and wellbeing of the young people, we support the children with the following:

-- Health history (past illness, operations, vaccinations, immunisations, allergies, developmental milestones, prescribed medications, current treatments). - Diet including cooking and menu planning (any cultural dietary needs will be taken into consideration). - Exercise and keeping fit. - Teaching children how to cook and eat healthy, achieving their five a day healthy eating.
+- Health history (past illness, operations, vaccinations, immunisations, allergies, developmental milestones, prescribed medications, current treatments).

+- Diet including cooking and menu planning (any cultural dietary needs will be taken into consideration).

+- Exercise and keeping fit.

+- Teaching children how to cook and eat healthy, achieving their five a day through healthy eating.

-- · Life Story work.
+- Life Story work (in partnership with the social worker completing this work).

-- · Regular menu consultations.

-- Dental Care.
+- · Dental Care.

-- Optical Care.
+- · Optical Care.

 - Sexual Health Care.

 - Side effects of any medication.

-- · Managing smoking and substance misuse.
+- Managing smoking and substance misuse.

-We use the support of external services such as dieticians, smoking clinics, we are with you drug and alcohol services, CYPMHS and therapists to support children/young people with their physical, psychological, and emotional health.
+We use the support of external services such as dieticians, smoking clinics, 'we are with you' drug and alcohol services, CYPMHS and therapists to support children/young people with their physical, psychological, and emotional health.
 When a young person is preparing for their independence, we support them to take as much responsibility as they can to managing their own medication and health care; support will always be available to young people should it be required.